 Staffordshire terriers are more compassionate than Pitbulls, although they may have angry faces.
 They are robust and wild but are fond of playing and anxious to have fun.

 American Staffordshire Terriers behave well with animals that they are familiar with.
 However, their behavior can be unpredictable with strange and unknown animals.
 Both dog breeds are social and friendly, not only with their owners but also with other people – and especially with kids.
-However, they can assault those animals towards which they feel terrified.
+However, they can assault those animals by which they feel threatened.

 American Staffordshire Terrier vs. Pitbull: Exercise Requirements